-Radiographs must be prescribed based on the client's specific needs, taking into account the existence of any current radiographs.
+Radiographs must be prescribed based on the client/patient's specific needs employing the ALARA principle, taking into account the existence of any current radiographs.
 Radiographs must be exposed solely for diagnostic purposes, not to achieve instructional objectives.

 - a.
 Provide the name, title and job description of the radiation protection officer. - b.
 Provide copies of policies and protocols related to prescription of radiographs. - c.
 Provide a copy of the quality assurance program used at the institution. - d.
-Provide on-site reports of the radiation safety inspections undertaken since the last accreditation survey.
+Provide reports of the radiation safety inspections undertaken since the last accreditation survey.

-5.2.2 Policies and/or protocols must exist relating to Fire and Safety Procedures, Hazardous Materials and Waste Management, Infection Prevention and Control, and Medical Emergency Procedures.
-Such policies and/or protocols must be consistent with related elements of the didactic program, related regulation, legislation and by-laws of the various jurisdictions and must be readily available to faculty members, staff, and students.
-Mechanisms must be in place to monitor compliance with these policies and protocols by faculty members, staff, and students.
-Policies and/or procedures related to Requirement 5.2.2 will be observed, as appropriate during the clinical observation session scheduled during the survey visit.
+Policies and/or protocols must exist relating to Fire and Safety Procedures, Hazardous 5.2.2 Materials and Waste Management, Pandemic Management, Infection Prevention and Control, and Medical Emergency Procedures.
+Such and/or protocols must be consistent with related elements of the didactic program, related regulation, legislation and by-laws of the various jurisdictions and must be readily available to faculty members, staff, and students.